Big Fun (Shalamar album)

 Big Fun has been certified Gold in the United States for sales of over 500,000.
 It peaked at #4 on the R&B chart and #23 on the Billboard chart (Shalamar's highest-placing album on this chart).
 In the UK it reached #45.

 In 2002, Big Fun was re-released by Sanctuary Records in the United Kingdom in a two-for-one CD format with Shalamar's following album Three for Love.

 The song "I Owe You One" was sampled in Raw Man's "Beautiful", and Le Knight Club's "Mosquito".

 Reception

-Allmusic rated the album four out of five stars.
+The New York Times called the album "a very eclectic blend of pop hooks and light disco with funk trimmings."
+AllMusic rated the album four out of five stars.
 Writer Colin Larkin rated it three out of five.

 The album sold 625,000+ units as of July 1982.
 Its single "The Second Time Around" sold around 1.8 million units.